-The Revisionist Geometry series involved scraping down and reinventing a series of decade old paintings.
-These older works contained my earliest attempts at combining geometric forms with painterly process.
+The Revisionist Geometry series involved scraping down and reinventing a decade old body of work.
+These older paintings contained my earliest attempts at combining geometric forms with an intuitive, painterly process.

 As I scraped the panels down, the weathered surfaces and individual layers that emerged began to tell the story of their making, serving almost as time capsules of my life.
 I saw the color choices, brushstrokes, and experimental approaches that had captivated me ten years ago.
 Memories of the experiences that had fueled that work came flooding back, merged now with thoughts of the present.
 I went back into these paintings to reactivate them and, quite literally, add another layer to the story.